jamesbehr/torpedo/README.md

 This prevents it being tracked by Git, and gives you the freedom to add whatever you want to the directory.

+You can use Torpedo to search for projects a list of search paths, and then pick one to jump to using a fuzzy finder.

+    $ torpedo pick --paths ~/personal,~/work
+    $ torpedo pick --paths ~/personal --paths ~/work # you can pass the flag more than once

-You can now pick a project to jump to, using `fzf`.
-This also requires `tmux` to be installed.
+This requires `fzf` and `tmux` to be installed.

-    $ torpedo pick

 After picking a project, Torpedo will switch to the corresponding `tmux` session or create it if it does not exist.